 - click PLUGINS > DATABASE > RADIOPAEDIA to launch plugin

-- a small delay may occur as the plugin analyses your selection
+- a small delay may occur as the plugin analyzes your selection

 Adding to an existing case